CorentinJ/Real-Time-Voice-Cloning/README.md

 `python toolbox.py <datasets_root>`

 to try the toolbox yourself. `datasets_root` is the directory that contains your LibriSpeech, VoxCeleb or other datasets.
-It is not mandatory to have datasets in your `datasets_root`. **If you only want to try the toolbox, I recommend downloading `LibriSpeech/train-clean-100` (see above) alone.**
+It is not mandatory to have datasets in your `datasets_root`. **If you only want to try the toolbox, I recommend downloading `LibriSpeech/train-clean-100` alone (see above).**

 ### Preprocessing and training
 Pass `-h` to get argument infos for any script.
 If you want to train models yourself, run the remaining scripts: